GeraldLee/docker-helper/README.md

 ```shell
 docker-helper delete
 ```
-list the containers already stopped and you can choose stop one of them
+list the containers and you can choose to delete one of them
 ```shell
 docker-helper deleteall
 ```